 In addition to the Standard and Device interfaces, CULA has a third interface, Fortran, is intended to be used in Fortran programs.
 This interface follows the conventions of Fortran programming by taking all parameters by reference rather than by value.
-For more information on this interface, see the 'fortran_interface.txt' document in the 'doc' directory.
+For more information on this interface, see Programming in Fortran.